Customer feedback is a tricky beast—we need it to grow our companies and give customers a better experience… but it isn't easy to get.

 This is a very convincing way to get a customer to leave a review because:

-- It effectively communicates the reason for sending a review request
+- It effectively communicates the reason for sending the request

 - It hints that they're already having a positive experience